Jokymon/GIFImage_ext/README.md

     -the transformed image is assigned to a new surface which is blitted to the screen so that the original image quality is retained

-reset_scale()
+`reset_scale()`

-    -resets the img_scale value to 1
+ - resets the img_scale value to 1

 Persistant Problems:

-    -there is still a pallet handling issue as described on the pygame.org website.
+ - there is still a pallet handling issue as described on the pygame.org website.
      Time permitting, I'll look into this, but I'm no expert on the GIF image format and this was really a one-off kind of thing for a quick and dirty prototype for a larger project.

+## Contributing

+Bug reports and feature requests can be entered in the Issues menu.

+To ask questions about the project, you can create a new issue in the Issues menu with the label ~question.

+To contribute any changes simply clone the project on GitHub: https://github.com/Jokymon/GIFImage_ext, push your changes to your own GitHub project and send a pull request.